KazWolfe/XIVDeck/README.md

 trigger the first gearset for each class that it finds in your active Gearset list.

-More action types may come later, depending on user demand, what can actually go on a hotbar, and what Dalamud ultimately supports or makes easily accessible.
+More action types may come later, depending on user demand, what can actually go on a hotbar, and what Dalamud ultimately supports or makes accessible.
 For actions that either cannot be put on a hotbar or are not supported, the **Text Command** action will allow calling a command directly.

 ### Installing the Plugin